mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

-When we think about using a clustered nearest neighbors index versus an inverted index for scoring scoring, we can see that in the scenario with embeddings, although we have something "like" a dictionary, we have an added step because we don't truly have the O(1) key lookups.
-With an inverted index, as soon as we have tokenized "cats and dogs" to ["cat", "dog"] we can use the tokens as keys directly to the lists of document values, which are called posting lists.
+When we think about using a clustered nearest neighbors index versus an inverted index for scoring scoring, we can see that in the scenario with embeddings, although we have something "like" a dictionary, we have an added step because we don't truly have the $$O(1)$$ key lookups.
+With an inverted index, as soon as we have tokenized `"cats and dogs"` to `["cat", "dog"]` we can use the tokens as keys directly to the lists of document values, which are called posting lists.
 With clustered embeddings, we first rank the cluster prototypes, and only then, for the top clusters, we rank their members.

 ![](/images/lex-ann-2.png)